algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 ### Requirements

 - The application will need to be available on phone, and PC.
+- **The phone format will be dedicated to candidate's use:**
+  - This format promotes the swipe system, the user just has to swipe and receive a message from a company when he matches with it.
-- The phone format will be dedicated to candidate's use, whereas the PC format will be dedicated to a company's use.
+- **The PC format will be dedicated to a company's use.**
+  - This fomat promotes the chat managing system<!--, the company just gets notified when it matches with a jobseeker and it can send the first message // the first message is sent automatically to initiate the discussion. -->.

 ### Nice to have

 - The phone and PC application can be used either by a candidate or a company.
-- Some back-end[^1] to send requests to an API[^2].
+- Some back-end to send requests to an API.

 ### Priorities

-- The front-end[^1] of the application.
+- The front-end of the application.
 - The compatibility with different devices.

 ## Conventions